When you needed passage, I pulled you into

 bitterly cold, and in that safety,

-I wished we could have
+I wished we could have stayed always.

-of that already descending day
+an already descending day

 so you created a considerable space